-The electricity market participants include electricity producers, the TSO, DSOs, suppliers of electricity, customers, traders in electricity and the organiser of the short-term electricity market.
+Electricity market participants include electricity producers, the TSO, DSOs, suppliers of electricity, customers, traders in electricity and OKTE.
 The rights and obligations of market participants are set out in the Energy Act.
-Electricity generation, transmission, distribution and supply, as well as the activities of the Organiser of the Short Term Electricity Market (OKTE) are subject to authorisation by the RONI.
+Electricity generation, transmission, distribution and supply, as well as the activities of OKTE are subject to authorisation by the RONI.

-Production of electricity in Slovakia has its specifics.
 A single producer - Slovak Electric a.s.
 (SE) operates a diversified portfolio of generation sources that include nuclear, hydroelectric and thermal power plants.
-The majority shareholder is the Italian company Enel Produzione SpA owning 66 per cent of shares, Slovakia is the minority shareholder owning 34 per cent.
-Other electricity producers use its installations predominantly for their own consumption or for the sale of electricity to the distribution system operator to cover losses in the system and to the transmission system operator to cover ancillary services.
-According to preliminary estimates, Slovakia in 2011 should be a 'net' exporter of electricity.
+The majority shareholder is the Italian company Enel Produzione SpA, which owns 66 per cent with Slovakia as the minority shareholder owning 34 per cent.
+Other electricity producers use its installations predominantly for their own consumption or for the sale of electricity to the distribution system operator to cover losses in the system, and to the transmission system operator to cover ancillary services.
+In 2012, SE contributed almost 70 per cent to the domestic production of electricity.

-The transmission of electricity in Slovakia is ensured by Slovenská elektrizačná prenosová sústava a.s.
-(SEPS).
-SEPS is a single TSO operating in Slovakia.
-SEPS emerged as a result of the legal unbundling of SE and is wholly owned by Slovakia.
-SEPS provides for, inter alia, the operation of the transmission system (400, 220kV and parts of 110 kV lines that serve the purpose of electricity transmission), the dispatching of the system, the balancing of the system (production as against consumption) in the time span of one year and system and ancillary services, maintenance, reconstruction and development.
-These activities aim to guarantee electricity supply to all users of the transmission system, the transit of electricity and parallel operation with neighbouring transmission systems.
-SEPS develops operating rules (SEPS Operating Rules) and technical rules (SEPS Technical Rules) that are binding for all market participants.
-Distribution of electricity is carried out by three regional and other local DSOs (110kV or less).
-The regional DSOs are ZSE Distribúcia as, Stredoslovenská energetika - Distribúcia a.s. and Východoslovenská distribučná as.
+Slovenská elektrizačná prenosová sústava a.s.
+(SEPS) ensures the transmission of electricity in Slovakia.
+It owns and operates the entire electricity transmission grid (400kV, 220kV and a portion of 110kV lines, which serve for electricity transmission purposes) and provides for, inter alia, the dispatching of the system, the balancing of the system (production versus consumption) in the time span of one year, and system and ancillary services, maintenance, reconstruction and development.
+These activities aim to guarantee electricity supply to all users of the transmission system, as well as the transit of electricity and parallel operation with neighbouring transmission systems.
+SEPS develops operating rules and technical rules that are binding for all market participants.
+SEPS is fully owned by the state.

+Distribution of electricity is carried out by three regional (lines of 110kV or less) and over 100 local (lines of 22kV) DSOs.
+The regional DSOs are Západoslovenská distribučná, a.s., Stredoslovenská energetika - Distribúcia, a.s. and Východoslovenská distribučná, a.s.
 They provide distribution services in the defined territories of Slovakia - Western Slovakia, Central Slovakia and Eastern Slovakia, respectively, as natural monopolies.
 They are partially owned by the state (51 per cent).
-Minority stakes (49 per cent) are held and management control is exercised by foreign shareholders (companies such as E.ON, RWE and EdF groups).
-Local DSOs usually own and operate distribution systems within industrial sites where it is preferable to directly connect to the nearest transmission system.
-DSOs develop operating rules (DSO Operating Rules).
+Minority stakes are held and management control is exercised by foreign shareholders (companies such as E.ON, RWE and EdF groups).
+Local DSOs usually own and operate distribution systems within industrial sites, where it is preferable to connect directly to the nearest transmission system.
+DSOs develop operating rules.

 Electricity supply to households and non-household customers is carried out by end suppliers.
 The three largest end suppliers, namely ZSE Energia a.s.
 (ZSE), Stredoslovenská energetika a.s.
 (SSE) and Východoslovenská energetika a.s.
-(VSE) accounted for the supply of more than 52 per cent of consumption in Slovakia in 2010.
-The three regional companies also act as suppliers of last resort in the defined territories of Slovakia - Western Slovakia, Central Slovakia and Eastern Slovakia, respectively.
-The companies were created in the process of legal unbundling of the regional DSOs, as part of changes made to liberalise the electricity market (unbundling of the supply of electricity from electricity distribution in vertically integrated undertakings).
+(VSE) accounted for the supply of more than 47 per cent of consumption in Slovakia in 2012.
+The three regional companies also act as suppliers of last resort in the defined territories of Slovakia.

 Trading of electricity can be split into wholesale and retail trade.
-Retail includes electricity supply to households where the price of electricity is regulated by the RONI.
-The most important players in both the wholesale and the retail areas are SE, ZSE, SSE and VSE.
-The wholesale trade in electricity takes the forms of bilateral contracts, auctions, energy exchange transactions and market balancing.
-The price for wholesale electricity is not regulated and is determined by the market.
+Retail includes electricity supply to households and small and medium enterprises (SME), where the price of electricity is regulated by the RONI.
+The most important players in both the wholesale and the retail areas are SE (through subsidiary SE Predaj, s.r.o.), ZSE, SSE and VSE.
+The wholesale trade in electricity takes the form of bilateral contracts, auctions, energy exchange transactions and market balancing.
+The price of wholesale electricity is not regulated and is determined by the market.